KelvCodes/ResumCoverAI/README.md

 ## 🤝 Contributing

-Want to make  even better?
+Want to make Res even better?
 We’d love your help! 💡
 1. Fork this repository.
 2. Create a new branch:
    ```bash